Introduction to genetics: Genes and inheritance

 Genes are pieces of DNA that contain information for the synthesis of ribonucleic acids (RNAs) or polypeptides.
 Genes are inherited as units, with two parents dividing out copies of their genes to their offspring.
 Humans have two copies of each of their genes, but each egg or sperm cell only gets one of those copies for each gene.
-An egg and sperm join to form a complete set of genes.
-The resulting offspring has the same number of genes as their parents, but for any gene, one of their two copies comes from their father, and one from their mother.
+An egg and sperm join to form a zygote with a complete set of genes.
+The resulting offspring has the same number of genes as their parents, but for any gene, one of their two copies comes from their father and one from their mother.

+Example of mixing

-The effects of this mixing depend on the types (the alleles) of the gene.
+The effects of mixing depend on the types (the alleles) of the gene.
 If the father has two copies of an allele for red hair, and the mother has two copies for brown hair, all their children get the two alleles that give different instructions, one for red hair and one for brown.
 The hair color of these children depends on how these alleles work together.
 If one allele dominates the instructions from another, it is called the dominant allele, and the allele that is overridden is called the recessive allele.
 In the case of a daughter with alleles for both red and brown hair, brown is dominant and she ends up with brown hair.

 Although the red color allele is still there in this brown-haired girl, it doesn't show.
-This is a difference between what you see on the surface (the traits of an organism, called its phenotype) and the genes within the organism (its genotype).
-In this example you can call the allele for brown "B" and the allele for red "b".
+This is a difference between what is seen on the surface (the traits of an organism, called its phenotype) and the genes within the organism (its genotype).
+In this example, the allele for brown can be called "B" and the allele for red "b".
 (It is normal to write dominant alleles with capital letters and recessive ones with lower-case letters.)
 The brown hair daughter has the "brown hair phenotype" but her genotype is Bb, with one copy of the B allele, and one of the b allele.